Take our scenic Sila Yolu road trip to explore the Balkans en route to Türkiye

 Beyond the palace, Split offers breathtaking natural landscapes and azure Adriatic Sea views.
 Marjan Hill, a verdant forest park, provides a peaceful retreat for those seeking tranquillity amidst nature.
 Its walking trails offer panoramic views of the city and the coastline, making it an ideal spot for spiritual reflection and contemplation.
 The nearby beaches, such as Bacvice Beach, allow you to relax and enjoy the sun, sand, and crystal-clear waters.

-For your spiritual needs, Split is home to a few mosques and Islamic centres, including the Islamic Centre of Split, where Muslim travelers can find prayer facilities and connect with the local Muslim community.
+For your spiritual needs, Split is home to a few mosques and Islamic centres, including the Islamic Centre of Split, where Muslim travellers can find prayer facilities and connect with the local Muslim community.

-Our next destination is Mostar in Bosnia, reached by a 2 hour drive.
+Our next destination is Mostar in Bosnia, reached by a 2-hour drive.

 Mostar